Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 ![LeafthiQ prototype](./images/leafthiq.png)

 Determining the accurate leaf thickness could be useful to identify traits with significant differences, or getting an estimate of the biomass.
 This prototype allows to determine the leaf thickness with an accuracy of up to 10 microns.
-Currently it only works through micro-USB and which powers the instrument and transfers the data.
+Currently, it only works through micro-USB which powers the instrument and transfers the data.

 [doi:10.1098/rsos.160592]: https://dx.doi.org/10.1098/rsos.160592